mc-cip/spec/format_spec.md

 This field MUST be stored as an array.
 This contains Media Item objects, which have the following fields.

-##### `rel` (optional)
+##### `rel`

-The relation of this file.
-Currently, the only valid option is `icon`.
-If the Media Item is not the Project's icon, this field SHOULD NOT be present.
+The relation of this Media Item.
+Valid options are:

+- `icon` - This is the main icon of this project.
+- `gallery` - This item should be shown in a list of other items marked `gallery`.

+This field CAN be an array of multiple `rel` values.
+Currently this is not needed, however it exists so more `rel` values could be added later.

+The `icon` relation CAN ONLY be present in ONE Media Item.
+It CANNOT be present in multiple Media Items.
+It is NOT required.

+The `gallery` relation CAN be present in multiple Media Items.

+If an item with the `icon` relation is not present, launchers should show a placeholder.

 ##### `type`

 The type of this Media Item.
 Valid options are `video` and `image`.
+This field exists to indicate to launchers what this item is and to allow them to render correctly.
+Launchers SHOULD NOT infer type based on file extension.

 ##### `embed`

 The `embed` field is valid for both `video` and `image`.
 It contains a URI to a webpage which SHOULD be embedded when displaying this Media Item.
 It is recommended for hosts to only allow trustworthy domains to be embedded.

+There is no difference between embedded videos and images, as they both display webpages, however the type field MUST still be specified.

 ##### `src`

 The `src` field is valid for both `video` and `image`.
 It contains a direct URI to either a playable video file or an image file.
 It is RECOMMENDED for images to be in the WebP or PNG formats, and it is RECOMMENDED for videos to be in the WebM format.
 Recommended video codecs include VP9 and AV1.

-Base64 encoded images, which are typically prefixed with `data:base64
+Base64 encoded images, which are typically prefixed with `data:base64` are NOT RECOMMENDED, however they CAN be present.
+If a Base64 encoded image is present, it MUST be prefixed with `data:base64`.

-`embed` and `src` are conflicting fields and both fields CANNOT be present in the same Gallery Item.
+`embed` and `src` are conflicting fields and both fields CANNOT be present in the same Media Item.

 ##### `caption` (optional)

-An optional string which can be displayed as a caption for the current Gallery Item.
+An optional string which can be displayed as a caption for the current Media Item.
 Any form of rich text such as HTML CANNOT be used. `caption` CANNOT be present when `rel` is set to `icon`.

 ##### `sha256` (optional)

 An optional SHA256 checksum for the media file.
 This field CANNOT be present if the `embed` field is present.

+---

 ### `authors` (optional)